 Step 2: Click More actions (…) menu and then click Settings to open the same.

-Step 4: Select the browser and then click Import button to import all bookmarks.
-That’s it!
+Step 4: Select the browser from where you would like to import favorites, browsing history, cookies, and passwords, and then click the Import button to import all bookmarks.

 Import bookmarks into Edge from an HTML file

-Step 3: Click Import and Backup icon on the toolbar, click Import bookmarks from HTML, browse to the HTML file containing your bookmarks, and then click Open button to import all bookmarks into your Firefox browser.
+Step 3: In the resulting page, navigate to the Import or export a file section.
+Here, click Import from file button, browse to the HTML file containing your bookmarks/favorites and then click the Open button to import all bookmarks/favorites into the Edge browser.

 Do let us know if you are experiencing any issues while importing bookmarks into the Edge browser in Windows 10.